Santa Maria Volcano, Guatemala

 The Santa María Volcano is a large stratovolcano in the Western Highlands of Guatemala.
-Its catastrophic 1902 eruption was one of the largest eruptions in the 20th century.
+The Santa María Volcano is one of the most popular hikes in the area around Quetzaltenango.
+Hiking this volcano is an enjoyable and rewarding way to experience the Guatemalan landscape.

 The 12,375-foot (3,772-m) Santa María Volcano is a symmetrical stratovolcano set along the Pacific coastal plain of Guatemala.
 The volcano is conical, but has a 1-mile-wide crater on its southwest flank due to the 1902 eruption.
 Prior to this eruption, Santa María was dormant for hundreds (or even thousands) of years.
 The eruption began on October 24 and lasted for 19 days, although the largest explosions occurred in the two days after the initial explosion.

-The 1902 eruption devastated much of Guatemala.
+The 1902 eruption devastated much of Guatemala, and it was one of the largest eruptions in the 20th century.
 Pumice fell over an area of about 105,000 square miles (273,000 sq km) and was reported to have reached as far away as California.
 Around 5,000 people died in the wake of this eruption.

 These days, most volcanic activity takes place at the Santiaguito Volcano, which is right next-door.
 Santiaguito is actually a lava dome that grew out of the crater of Santa María.
 Much to the delight of travelers, it still spews ash and lava on a regular basis.